raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 regard to inactivity timeouts and session termination, not as previously prescribed in the earlier specification for DNS over TCP {{!RFC7766}}.

-Because the Keepalive TLV can't fail (that is, can't return an RCODE other than NOERROR), it is an ideal candidate for use in establishing a DSO session.
-Any other option that can only succeed MAY also be used to establish a DSO session.
+Because a server that supports DNS Stateful Operations MUST return an RCODE of NOERROR when it receives a Keepalive TLV DSO request message, the Keepalive TLV is an ideal candidate for use in establishing a DSO session.
+Any other option that can only succeed when sent to a server of the desired kind is also a good candidate for use in establishing a DSO session.
 For clients that implement only the DSO-TYPEs defined in this base specification, sending a Keepalive TLV is the only DSO request message they have available to initiate a DSO Session.